NicoElNino / Shutterstock.com

 So, the higher fees cost you an additional $64,000 over 35 years.

-A Morningstar fee study found that the average expense ratio of all mutual funds was 0.57 percent last year.
-But you can do even better with index funds — again, one of their big advantages is that they tend to be cheaper than actively managed funds.
+You can do better with index funds — again, one of their big advantages is that they tend to be cheaper than actively managed funds.

 6. Expect market declines